AnshChaudhary01/AnshChaudhary_RISC-V-SoC-Tapeout-Program_VSD/Week1/Day_1/readme.md

 ## 7. Summary

-- You learned about simulators, designs, and testbenches.
+- We learned about simulators, designs, and testbenches.
-- You ran your first Verilog simulation with iverilog and visualized waveforms.
+- We ran your first Verilog simulation with iverilog and visualized waveforms.
-- You analyzed the 2-to-1 mux code.
+- We analyzed the 2-to-1 mux code.
-- You explored Yosys and learned why gate libraries have various flavors.
+- We explored Yosys and learned why gate libraries have various flavors.

 ---